 Composite States are indicated by the oo ('infinity') symbol and reference a child diagram.
-The child diagram can be viewed by clicking on the eye icon or by double-clicking on the element.
+The child diagram can be previewed by clicking on the icon.
+Double-clicking on the element or on the diagram preview will open the diagram for editing.

-These patterns can be accessed using the Model Wizard (Ctrl+Shift+M).
+These patterns can be accessed using the Model Wizard (Start Page 'Create from Pattern' tab).

-This image shows a diagram that has been created from the State with Regions pattern, which has been simply injected into the model and that acts as a starting point for the modeler.
-The modeler can elaborate the diagram by replacing the names of States and Transitions and adding or deleting regions as required.
+This image shows a diagram that has been created from the State with Regions pattern, which has been simply injected into the model and acts as a starting point for the modeler.
+The modeler can tailor the diagram by replacing the names of States and Transitions and adding or deleting regions as required.